What Is SMTP? Understanding the Simple Mail Transfer Protocol

 The SMTP server accepts the outgoing email, verifies the sender’s details, and determines how to forward the email to the recipient’s mail server. - Relaying the Email

 If the recipient’s email address belongs to a different domain, the SMTP server looks up the appropriate Mail Exchange (MX) record in the Domain Name System (DNS) to determine the recipient’s mail server.
-The email is then relayed to the correct destination. - Delivery to Recipient’s Mail Server
+The email is then relayed to the correct destination. - Delivery to the Recipient’s Mail Server

 The recipient’s mail server receives the email and stores it until the recipient retrieves it using protocols like POP3 or IMAP. - Recipient Accesses the Email